Amancay Urbani

-Amancay Urbani (born 7 December 1991) is an Argentine footballer who plays as a midfielder for Spanish Segunda División Pro club Alavés Gloriosas and the Argentina women's national team.
+Amancay Urbani (born 7 December 1991) is an Argentine footballer who plays as a forward for Boca Juniors and the Argentina women's national team.

 International career

 Urbani represented Argentina at the 2006 FIFA U-20 Women's World Championship.
 She made her senior debut at the 2010 South American Women's Football Championship and also appeared at the 2011 Pan American Games and the 2018 Copa América Femenina.